itsmeterrylin/slate/source/index.html.md

 ### How To Integrate A New Exchange (KYC-Chain Clients)

-Integration with crypto exchanges that use KYCC is far more seamless.
+Integration with crypto exchanges that use KYC-Chain for compliance is far more seamless because there is a default integration built in with SelfKey.
+The configuration for them will usually look like this to the right:
-They will not need to implement anything marketplace related on their site.
-The configuration for them will usually look like this:

 ### For KYC-Chain